 Minimalism is not a competition about who is living with less but is about finding what you personally need to live a happy and intentional life.

-Another reason why I am interested in minimalism is because since we moved into our empty house in 2014, we accumulated a lot of useless things.
-Like we have 2 bedrooms that we don’t use but are full of stuff, and let’s not talk about the garage...
+Another reason I am interested in minimalism is that since we moved into our empty house in 2014, we accumulated a lot of useless things.
+Like we have 2 bedrooms that we don’t use but are full of stuff, and let’s not talk about the garage…

 My problem is that I cannot focus if I see a mess … so I just hide things in closets or in the two bedrooms that we don’t use…